maxthraxx/WFGY/images/AI_WuLin_Challenge/README.md

-# 🥋 WFGY vs The Ten AI Masters
+# 🥋 WFGY : The Ten AI Masters vs The One

 Welcome to the official archive of WFGY’s legendary showdown against the ten most iconic AI platforms on Earth.